dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 Veteran       | 2
 Master        | 1

-For details on how magic works, please consult the _Magic & Spells _section.
+For details on how magic works, please consult the _Magic & spells _section.

 ## Magic & spells